rovingpen/path-of-the-kings/chapter-14.md

 ------------------------------------------------------------------------

 Shirou didn't quite know what to think.
 He was quite relieved that Caster had reacted positively to his help and his method to replenish her Prana.
-He was even happier when he managed to overcome her reticence in having breakfast with him, but....
+He was even happier when he managed to overcome her reticence in having breakfast with him, but...

 Where was she putting all of that food?